Porting Applications using Recipes

 We recommend that you do this based on the errors you get during the compilation, this method is recommended for maintained programs.

-• Go to the source folder of your recipe and run cargo update -p crate-name, example:
+• Expose the Redox build system environment variables to the current shell, go to the source folder of your recipe and update the crates, example:

 cargo update -p crate1 crate2